Soimuen11/FreeWiki/README.md

 + Mediawiki (create a wikipedia-like wiki)
 + Wordpress
 + Code from scratch in html/css/js
-+ With github: create a new repository, initialize it with a file named README.md, go to github pages, pick a theme and publish it.
++ With GitHub: create a new repository, initialize it with a file named README.md, go to github pages, pick a theme and publish it.

 ### Monitor Your System

 + cron / anacron
-+ dstat / htop / Perf / aide
++ dstat / Perf / aide
 + sendmail / mailx / msmtp (after a cron job)
++ top / htop / bashtop
++ journalctl

-### Partition Disk From A Bash Script
+### Partition Disk

++ sfdisk: from a bash script
++ fdisk
-+ sfdisk
++ cfdisk

 ### Edit Subtitles